 In TREC, we combine laboratory research, patient-oriented research and population-based research to reveal new risk factors and mechanisms for the formation of VTE, which in turn can contribute to improved prevention and tailored treatment of the disease.

 TREC is a translational research center led by Professor John-Bjarne Hansen.
 TREC is a part of the Department of Clinical Medicine at the Faculty of Health Sciences.
 The Center’s research activity take place across several disciplines such as medical biology, clinical medicine and community medicine.

 TREC also cooperates closely with research environments at other universities and hospitals in Norway and internationally.

-TREC is funded by Stiftelsen K.G.
-Jebsen, the Northern Norway Regional Health Authority and UiT- the Arctic University of Norway.
-TREC is the first K.G.
+TREC was funded by Stiftelsen K.G.
+Jebsen from 2014-2020 as the first and so far only K.G.
 Jebsen Center for Medical Research established in Northern Norway.